csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 - This method has *no return type*, not even `void`.
 It does not have a `return` statement either
 - For `ClassRoom`, this means the constructor's header starts with `public ClassRoom`
     - You can think of this method as "combining" the return type and name.
 The name of the method is `ClassRoom`, and its output is of type `ClassRoom`, since the return value of `new ClassRoom()` is always a `ClassRoom` object
-    - You don't actually write a `return` statement, though, because `new` will always return the new object after calling the constructor
+    - You do not actually write a `return` statement, though, because `new` will always return the new object after calling the constructor
 - A custom constructor usually has parameters that correspond to the instance variables: for `ClassRoom`, it has a `string` parameter named `buildingParam`, and an `int` parameter named `numberParam`
     - Note that when we write a method with two parameters, we separate the parameters with a comma
 - The body of a constructor must assign values to **all** instance variables in the object